A good quality bobbin turned corner chair of generous proportions attributed to Morris and Co with original fabric to seat and original brass castors.

 A pair of Morris and Co chairs designed by Dante Gabriel Rossetti, matching the above pair of armchairs.

 These are originally rush seated and can be re rushed to match above if required.

 Of all the specific minor improvements in common household objects due to Morris, the rush-bottomed Sussex chair perhaps takes the first place.
 It was not his own invention, but was copied with trifling improvements from an old chair of village manufacture in Sussex.
 With or without modification it has been taken up by all the modern manufacturer's and is in almost UNIVERSAL use.
 But the Morris pattern of the later type (there were two) still EXCELS all others in simplicity and elegance of proportion.
 "Life of William Morris" Prof.J.W.Macktail.
 An appendage to an advertisement post-1899.

-CH 73 - Four Morris and Co Sussex armchairs.
-Two with original rush seats, all have original finish.
+CH 73 - Two Morris and Co Sussex armchairs.
+Both with fine rush seats and original finish.
+The centre one is now sold.
 DID U KNOW.. that Ford Maddox Brown persuaded the firm to sell them and Dante Gabriel Rossetti designed the lyre or fiddle back version aptly named "The Rossetti Chair" and when they have to be re-rushed, the arms and the two stretchers just below it have to be removed from the upper back leg, once the rusher has re-laid the rush, only then can they be inserted and glued back together, believe me there is an art to get them back into place because the tolerance's are so close, which is why they are a very strong armchair indeed and also why so many have survived.